|This is an unofficial version.

 (a) manage all undertakings of any health and social service operated and maintained by the corporation;

-(b) subject to The Health Services Insurance Act and The Hospitals Act, fix the fees and rates charged by the corporation for the nursing of, attendance upon, supply of clinical care and treatment to, patients and for rendering of other social services to persons;
+(b) subject to The Health Services Insurance Act and The Health System Governance and Accountability Act, fix the fees and rates charged by the corporation for the nursing of, attendance upon, supply of clinical care and treatment to, patients and for rendering of other social services to persons;

 (c) appoint, suspend or remove employees of the corporation, including medical and social service staff;